 Signs of Disordered Eating Patterns

-The signs of disordered eating patterns vary from person to person.
-Signs can often be hard to recognise, as many of these behaviours can be linked with dieting or low self-esteem, which is becoming more and more common.
+Each person may show different signs of disordered eating.
+Often it can also be difficult to recognise.
+No wonder, as behaviours can be linked to dieting, low self-esteem, which is generally common.
 Some common disordered eating signs may include:

-• Excessive exercising or physical activity to “burn off” the calories
+- Excessive exercise or physical activity to “burn off” the calories eaten

 When to seek help with your eating habits

 In some cases and stages of an eating disorder, inpatient treatment is necessary and recommended.
-Additionally, working with a registered dietician can be required, depending on the severity of the eating disorder.
+Additionally, working with a registered dietician can be required, depending on your personal history and situation of the eating disorder.

-If you do not qualify or need inpatient treatment or help from government health agencies isn’t available, you may want to seek private help available.
+If you do not qualify or need inpatient treatment or help from government health agencies isn’t available, you may want to seek private help.
 This could be from an eating disorders nutritionist, counsellor or an eating disorder recovery coach.
-These professionals can provide the support and guidance you need to begin your recovery journey.
+These professionals can be great guidance and support you need to begin your recovery journey.

-Perhaps you don't have a diagnosed eating disorder.
-However, the disordered eating patterns may also be affecting your mental health and quality of life significantly.
+You may not have a diagnosed eating disorder.
+However, the difficult relationship with food may be affecting your mental health and quality of life every single day.

-Everyone's experience is unique, so don't hesitate to reach out for help.
-Especially if you're struggling with food and your body daily.
+Everyone’s experience is unique, so don’t think twice about getting the help.
+Especially if you’re struggling with food and your body daily.
 An experienced and specialised professional can help you promote a healthier relationship with food.

 How Eating Disorders Nutritionist can help